Everett High School (Washington): History

-The first high school in Everett was a ten-week course established in 1891, two years prior to the city's incorporation.
-Margaret Salisbury was the first graduate of the high school, which expanded into a full four-year curriculum in 1898 but still shared space with other grades.
-A separate high school building was built in 1902, but the growing city's student population quickly outgrew the facility and required the use of several portable classrooms.
+The first high school in Everett was a ten-week course established in 1891, two years before the city's incorporation.
+Margaret Salisbury was the first graduate of the high school, which expanded into a full four-year curriculum in 1898 while still sharing space with other grades.
+A separate high school building was constructed in 1902, but the growing student population quickly outgrew the facility, necessitating the use of several portable classrooms.

 The first building on the modern Everett High School campus—now named the "A" or Main Building—opened on January 31, 1910, and was designed to accommodate 600 students.
 It cost $198,000 to construct and was built on land that had hosted a 1905 showing from Buffalo Bill's traveling Wild West show.
 The building was constructed in two months with new fireproof materials and technologies.

 The A Building underwent eight major renovations through the 20th century, including a 1963 addition that added an elevator that covered the entranceway.
 Most of the changes made in the 1963 addition were demolished by the building's 1995 renovation that restored its historic elements while bringing the A Building up to modern standards.
 The Everett High School campus expanded to seven buildings over a four-block area around Colby Avenue, with new buildings to house facilities that were formerly in the A Building.